syncthing/syncthing-macos/README.md

 **NOTICE**: This is the official Syncthing macOS application bundle.
 Please make sure you have no other [syncthing instances](https://docs.syncthing.net/users/autostart.html#macos)
             or [wrappers running](https://docs.syncthing.net/users/contrib.html#mac-os) or else this application will not work!

-Currently, OS X 10.12 or higher is necessary. **syncthing-macos** is packaged as a disk image as an application bundled with the [syncthing](https://github.com/syncthing/syncthing) binary.
+Currently, OS X 10.13 or higher is necessary. **syncthing-macos** is packaged as a disk image as an application bundled with the [syncthing](https://github.com/syncthing/syncthing/releases) binary.

-To install just download the dmg, mount it and drag and drop the application to install.
+To install [just download the dmg](https://github.com/syncthing/syncthing-macos/releases/latest), mount it and drag and drop the application to install.
 The only necessary configuration is to set the API key and URL when provisioning a remote syncthing instance, the local instance is auto-configured.
 The `syncthing-macos` application bundle disables the auto-updater of `syncthing` as it has its own update mechanism using [Sparkle](https://sparkle-project.org/).

 The latest version is available at [Github Releases](https://github.com/syncthing/syncthing-macos/releases/latest), or it can also be installed using [homebrew](https://github.com/Homebrew/homebrew-cask) [`brew install --cask syncthing`](https://formulae.brew.sh/cask/syncthing)

 # Why

-All cross-platform approaches are not able to use all the native facilities of macOS.
+All cross-platform approaches are not able to use all the native facilities Apple macOS provides.
 Including auto-updates, vector icon set (retina-ready) and creating an application bundle.
-GUIs are designed with XCode and everything is coded in Objective-C and Swift which is "the native approach".
+GUIs are designed with XCode and everything is coded in a mix of Objective-C and Swift which is "the native approach".

 # Goal

 The goal of this project is to keep the native macOS Syncthing tray lean but usable.
 No graphs, no advanced configuration windows.
 It just provides a very simple wrapper, so users are not aware syncthing ships as a commandline application.
-It strives to have a usability of good-by-default and should always follow the [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos) to feel as much as an native application as possible.
+It strives to have a usability of good-by-default and should always follow the [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos) to feel as much as a native application as possible.

 # Known bugs

-See the [issue tracker](https://github.com/syncthing/syncthing-macos/issues) for the current status.
+See the [issue tracker (bug tag filtered)]([https://github.com/syncthing/syncthing-macos/issues](https://github.com/syncthing/syncthing-macos/issues?q=is%3Aissue+is%3Aopen+label%3Abug)) for the current status.

 # Contributions